-The responsible faculty member may recommend to the University and other users the discontinuance of distribution and/or use of material which is deemed no longer appropriate or which is judged to be detrimental to the members's professional reputation.
+The responsible faculty member may recommend to the University and other users the discontinuance of distribution and/or use of materials which are no longer appropriate or which are detrimental to the faculty member's professional reputation.
 Mutual agreement by both parties is required for revision or discontinuance in such cases.
-After a significant period of non-use (at least three years), materials which have not been revised shall be reviewed by the authoring faculty member, student, or staff member and the University unit or units most directly involved in their production and the authoring faculty member, student, or staff member may request their withdrawal, erasure, or destruction.
-The University, in its sole discretion, may require such withdrawal, erasure, or destruction; and its decision in that regard shall be final.
+After a significant period of non-use (at least three years), materials which have not been revised shall be reviewed by the authoring faculty member, student, or staff member, and the University unit or units most directly involved in their production and the authoring faculty member, student, or staff member may request their withdrawal, erasure, or destruction.
+The University, in its sole discretion, may require such withdrawal, erasure, or destruction, and its decision in that regard shall be final.